 Housing selection for returning students takes place starting in January of spring semester.
 New students will receive information regarding housing after they deposit.
 Learn more information about our first year centers.

 Every student in the Residence Halls, Westminster Cottage, and Miller Manor will have a Resident Assistant (RA) that they can go to with questions about resources on campus, help with work orders, as well as housing concerns.
 There is also information about staff on call available in each hall or house in the event of an emergency or if the student is unable to get a hold of their RA.
 There is also professional staff available in the Residence Life Office from 8:30am to 5pm, Monday through Friday.

 Students must checkout of their space when completing a room change or moving out of the space.
-Students can check out through your housing self-service page.
 More information about how to Check Out can be found on the Move Out site.
 If you have questions or need assistance, please contact your Resident Assistant or the Office of Residence Life.